KSP-RO/ROKerbalism/README.md

 ### WARNING: THIS MOD IS STANDALONE!
 IF YOU WANT TO INSTALL IT, UNINSTALL EVERY OTHER VERSION OF KERBALISM!

 #### Spin-off of Kerbalism (https://github.com/steamp0rt/Kerbalism) made to work for Realism Overhaul.
-Its main focus is on RP-1 integration, so that's what most of the configs are made for.
+Its main focus is on RP-1 integration, so that's what most of the configs are made for, but it works fine for RO only too.

 ### Installation